 Advance PP slide 13 THE PATCH GROUP

-You know that there are people who will buy extra’s every time, and the same amount every time.
+You know that there are people who will buy extras every time, and the same amount every time.
 Often, they are able to get those extras only as available, if the lodge doesn’t run out.
 Sometimes they just can’t get as many as they want.
 They might be former lodge members who live someplace else now.
 They might be people from other places that like to collect your lodge’s patches.

 One lodge has an informal organization they call the Patch Group.
 There is a list of names of how many patches each person will buy every time, no matter what it is.
 Do you know what else that’s called?
 It’s called